Ved Marwah, former Governor and ex-Delhi top cop, dies in Goa

-Former Governor of Mizoram, Manipur and Jharkhand, Ved Marwah, who had also served as the Delhi Police Commissioner in the 1980s, died in Goa on Friday, a police official said.
+Ved Marwah, former Delhi police commissioner who later served as governor of Mizoram, Manipur and Jharkhand died in Goa on Friday.
 He was 87.

-He breathed his last at a private hospital in Mapusa town in North Goa, officiating Director General of Police (DGP) of Goa, Jaspal Singh, said.
+He breathed his last at a private hospital in Mapusa town in North Goa district, acting Director General of Police (DGP) of Goa Jaspal Singh said.
 Marwah was admitted to the hospital almost three weeks back after he suffered a fall at his residence in Goa.

 "He passed away around 7.30 pm on Friday," Singh said.
 Marwah lived with his family at Siolim village in North Goa, he said.

-Marwah was on the governing council of the Asian Academy Of Film And Television.
-Former Chief Election Commissioner of India, S Y Quraishi, expressed his grief over Marwah's death.
+Marwah had penned a book "Uncivil Wars: Pathology of Terrorism in India" .
+He was also on the governing council of the Asian Academy Of Film And Television.
+Former Chief Election Commissioner of India S Y Quraishi expressed grief over Marwah's death.

 "I am shocked to know that Shri Ved Marwah former CP Delhi passed on.
 He was once my boss as JS Women's Development, the best I ever had.
 He was President @StStephensClg Alumni Assn.
 I was VP wth him.
 Pray for peace for his soul. @CafeSSC," Quraishi said in a tweet.
 The Goa DGP's official Twitter handle said, "We are deeply saddened at the loss of a great leader of the police force.
 Sh.
 Ved Marwah, IPS led the force from the front through difficult times and served as a Governor to 3 states.